220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-3/Delegates.md

 ### Predicate delegate, What are they?

-- [Predicate] is a generic delegate and this method contains a set of criteria and checks if the parameter meet the conditions.
+- [Predicate] is a generic delegate and this method contains a set of criteria and checks if the parameter meets the conditions.
 - Predicate can only take one parameter and will return a Boolean value.

 Predicate code: